But i cd only whisper at the Arcola Theatre

 The staging is likewise impressive.
 With almost no props, spaces form and transmute in the audience’s own imaginations, subtly but deftly dictated by the script and delivery.
 There is a certain naivety implicit in the imagined sets and extended monologues, and the lack of visual distractions throws the emphasis heavily back on the narrative in a manner reminiscent of being read to as a child.
 But there is nothing naïve about the play itself: superbly directed, with stand-out performances by Adetomiwa Edun (Beau) and Emanuella Cole as Crystal, it holds the audience’s complete attention for the full hour and a half.
 With its exploration of loyalties torn across friendship, race and family, race relations in 1970s America, and the plight of returned soldiers who were “nothing before the war”, but i cd only whisper is a commanding and intelligent piece of theatre.

-but i cd only whisper is playing at the Arcola Theatre, 24 Ashwin Street, Dalston E8 3DL until 1st December.
-For more information or to purchase tickets, click here.
+but i cd only whisper is at the Arcola Theatre until 1st December 2012.
+For further information or to book visit the theatre’s website here.